Anuken/GDXGifRecorder/README.md

 By default, recordings are saved to `./gifexports/recording-xxxxx.gif`.

-Note that images are also exported to a working directory while the GIF is being compiled, `./.gifimages/`.
+Note that images are also exported to a temporary working directory while the GIF is being compiled, `./.gifimages/`.